List of all U-boats

 9 Oct 1940

-U-103 sighted convoy SC-6 this morning.
+U-103 sighted convoy SC 6 in the morning of this day in 1940.
 After a successful attack at 2200 hrs the boat was depth charged by a convoy escort.

 11 Nov 1940